 If you’re a talented photographer with an interest in beauty, becoming a fashion and beauty photographer could provide the perfect niche.

-You can photograph promotional images for salons and spas.
-You could style and snap beauty products.
-And – if you really want to chase those dreams – you could work as a photographer on fashion shoots for glossy mags.
+The possibilities are endless: you can photograph promotional images for salons and spas, style and snap beauty products or, if you really want to chase those dreams, you could even work as a photographer on fashion shoots for glossy magazines!

 Want to find beauty industry jobs in Australia?
 Make sure you’ve got the training to improve your skill set and your employability.

 At Australian Beauty School, we provide flexible training provided by beauty industry experts – precisely what you need to take your beauty career to the next level!